 - Knowing the value range is vital for business planning, personal planning and estate and tax planning purposes

 Once you have identified your baseline value, the next priority is to protect that value by mitigating personal, financial and business risks.
 Protecting value is accomplished by creating and implementing prioritized de-risking action plans.

 Actions to reduce risk are common sense and the easiest to implement.
 If you were to do nothing else, mitigating risk alone would improve the business value because business valuations are based in part on the real and perceived risks from a buyer’s point of view.

-Part two of this blog series will discuss Building, Harvesting and Managing Wealth as part of your journey to build value in your business.
-Contact an Anders advisor to learn how to implement a successful exit strategy for you and your business, or read more about our Exit Planning Services.
+Contact an Anders advisor to learn how to implement a successful transition strategy for you and your business, or read more about our Business Transition Planning Services.

 For additional reading, check out Chris Snider’s book, Walking to Destiny – 11 Actions an Owner Must Take to Rapidly Grow Value and Unlock Wealth.All Insights